JokerRH/zfstools/README.md

 The following options must be provided to cmake:
 ### DEBUG_KEY
 This optional option allows providing a test key directly.
 If this option is set, no attempt will be made to query a YubiKey.
-Instead, the value of DEBUG_KEY is returned immediately.
+Instead, the value of DEBUG_KEY is returned as KEK by **YK_LoadKEK** immediately.
 Example cmake option: -DDEBUG_KEY=DEADBEEFADECAFC0FFEEDEFACEDECADE0001020305060708090A0B0C0D0E1011

 ## Library zfstools